securewanltd/cti-feed/README.md

 # **CENTRAL THREAT INTELLIGENCE / EXTERNAL DYNAMIC LISTS**

 This list contains malicious IP addresses.
-IP addresses are collected from various proprietary sources and updated daily.
+IP addresses are collected from various proprietary sources and updated hourly.
 We offer you several lists.
 Here's a description of each.

 * **https://raw.githubusercontent.com/securewanltd/cti-feed/refs/heads/main/black-list.txt** = It is a general Black List.
 * **https://raw.githubusercontent.com/securewanltd/cti-feed/refs/heads/main/black-list-level1.txt** = This is the list we've compiled, stripped of duplicate IP addresses.
 This is where the general list comes from.